 (9) figure captions

-Manuscripts should be double-spaced printed (or type-written) with 12pt font size for text within about 25 lines of 65 strokes per line on one side of A4 or US letter-sized paper.
+Manuscripts should be double-spaced printed (or type-written) with 10.5-12pt font size for text within about 25 lines of 65 strokes per line on one side of A4 size paper.

 There is no limitation on the length of manuscripts for Reviews and Accounts.
 If manuscripts are prepared as noted in the above instruction, 24 pages and 12 pages including tables, figures, and illustrations are the utmost limit for Articles and Notes, respectively.
 This results in approximately 6 printing pages for Articles and 3 printing pages for Notes.

-It is highly recommended to prepare figures in an electronic form.
-Each figure is prepared as a separate postscript (ps or eps) file.
-Some electronic files other than postscript files may be acceptable and they are submitted together with one set of good quality printed figures.
-Color figures cannot be accepted.
+It is highly recommended to prepare figures and illustrations in an electronic form.
+Each figure or illustration is prepared as a separate postscript (ps or eps) file.
+Some electronic files other than postscript files may be acceptable (e.g. PDF, TIFF, JPEG, EPS, GIF, etc), keep to a minimum of 300 dpi.
+Color figures are acceptable.

-In preparation of figures, it is recommended to use notification like ``physical quantity/unit'' instead of ``physical quantity(unit)''. ex.
-Time/min.
+In preparation of figures, it is recommended to use units like "`physical quantity/unit'' instead of "physical quantity(unit)''.
+Use SI units, for example, Time/min, and Volume/L.

 (1) E. Bartsch, V. Frenz, and P. Lindner, J. Chem.
 Phys.
 100, 3540(1997).